Lawrence Free State High School: Music Program

 Free State's music program is recognized as a top program throughout the state of Kansas.
 The Free State chamber choir, advanced treble choir (Aurora), and concert chorale have all received "I" Ratings at KSHSAA every year since their inception in 1997.

 Theatre

 Free State's theatre program is regionally recognized, and has performed shows such as Fiddler on the Roof, The Pajama Game, and Anything Goes.
 The theatre program performed at the Kansas Thespian Festival in Wichita in 2019 and was named a Gold Honor Troupe there.
+They were chosen again for Main Stage Adjudication in 2025 to perform The Addams Family: School Edition at the 2026 Kansas Thespian Festival.